leob/ionic-quickstarter/README.md

 See [Todo and Roadmap](https://github.com/leob/ionic-quickstarter/wiki/Todo-and-roadmap) on the Wiki, and feel free to [contribute](https://github.com/leob/ionic-quickstarter/wiki/Contributing).

 ***NOTE:*** this starter app is based on Ionic 1.x and Angular 1.x.

-The upcooming new Ionic 2 release will, in all likelihood, address 80-90% of the issues which this starter app aims to address (e.g. build system, SASS/styling, common Ionic 'gotchas' and so on).
-So post-Ionic 2 this starter (and most other starters) will probably not be that relevant anymore.
+The upcoming new Ionic 2 release will, in all likelihood, address 80-90% of the issues which this starter app aims to address (e.g. build system, SASS/styling, common Ionic 'gotchas' and so on).
+So, "post-Ionic 2" this starter (and most other starters) will probably lose a lot of their relevance.

 ## Table of contents